nashqueue/comos-tutorial-blog/tutorial.md

 - upvotes is the amount of upvotes the post gets form the user
 - downvotes is the amount of downvotes the post gets form the user

-This `ignite scaffold message` command modifies and creates the same set of files as the `createPost` and `updatePost` message.
+This `ignite scaffold message` command modifies and creates the same set of files as the `createPost` and `updatePost` command.

 ## Updating the proto file